Robust certification of arbitrary outcome quantum measurements from temporal correlations: Certification of quantum measurements

 \section{Certification of quantum measurements}

-In this section, we would like to state our main results for certifying the $d$-outcome measurements employing the temporal inequality proposed by us in the previous section along with its sum-of-squares decomposition.
-Before proceeding further, let us first verify that the measurements cannot be certified uniquely using the temporal inequality (\ref{temp}) if we do not make any assumption on the state preparation.
+In this section, we would like to state our main results for certifying the $d$-outcome quantum measurements employing the set of temporal inequalities proposed by us in the previous section along with the sum-of-squares decompositions (\ref{sos5}).
+Before proceeding further, let us first verify that the measurements cannot be certified uniquely using the temporal inequalities (\ref{temp}) if we do not make any assumption on the state preparation.
 Here, uniqueness encompasses the unitary freedom of the measurements.

-\begin{lemma} There exist at least two sets of preparations and binary-outcome projective measurements that achieve the maximal violation of the temporal inequality (\ref{tid2}), but the measurements in these two sets are not unitarily connected.
+\begin{lemma} There exist at least two sets of preparations and binary-outcome projective measurements for which the magnitude of quantum violation of the temporal inequality (\ref{tid2}) is $4$, but the measurements in these two sets are not unitarily connected.
 In other words, uniqueness of the measurements cannot be shown employing binary outcome temporal inequality (\ref{tid2}) without any assumption on the preparation. \end{lemma}

 \begin{proof}